postalsys/emailengine/README.md

 -   No data ever leaves your system
 -   Easy email sending.
 If you specify the message you are responding to or forwarding then IMAP API sets all required headers, updates references message's flags in IMAP and also uploads message to the Sent Mail folder after sending.
 -   IMAP API is a rather thin wrapper over IMAP.
 This means it does not have a storage of its own.
 It also means that if the IMAP connection is currently not open, you get a gateway error as a result of your API request.
+-   IMAP API keeps a single persistent IMAP connection open against every registered user account.
+To stop syncing you must remove the account from IMAP API.
+This is different from some webmail implementations where connections are kept open during user session only.

 ## Usage